 Employers should regard employee traits in the same way the federal government regards the food pyramid, except employers, should never change what’s inside of the employee traits pyramid.
 At the base of the good employee, pyramid sits dependability.
 After all, a bright, hard-working employee that’s always late to work diminishes his or her contribution to the team.
 Highly skilled employees blessed with strong communication skills that no-call, no-show bring absolutely nothing to the table.
 Employers must recruit dependable employees that show up and show up on time.

 In the era of text messaging and posting on Facebook, the art of developing strong communication skills has taken a hit.
 Yet, what makes a good employee includes strong communication skills that supersede the ability to type “Lol” into a text message.
 Strong communication skills not only include polished verbal and written communication skills, but also the ability to actively listen and process information quickly to make the correct decisions.
-More important, not all business relationships result in solid interpersonal relationships.
+More importantly, not all business relationships result in solid interpersonal relationships.
 The best employees know how to use strong communication skills to interact with difficult co-workers.

-Employees that thrive in the workplace possess incredible passion for their professions.
+Employees that thrive in the workplace possess an incredible passion for their professions.
 Passion bubbles over for good employees that love their work and enjoy working for the company.
 Passionate employees ask for more responsibility not just to add another line to their resumes.
 They truly love what they do and the passion exhibited tends to rub off on less passionate employees.
 Passionate employees add incredible energy in the workplace that motivates the team to achieve superior results.
 Avoid employees that treat their careers as merely “jobs.”

 Adapt to Rapid Change